MohdFurkan8011/knowledge/content/java/exception/exception.md

-2. Try with resource(java 1.5 features to close resources automatically)
+2. Try with resource(java 1.5 features to close resources automatically).
+It happen just because of Autoclosable interface, our resource should implement this interface.

+   **From java 1.7  it is possible to have only try block,  possible by try with resource.**

+3. **ClassNotFoundException** when you load a class with does not exists in classpath, **NoClassDefFoundError** class is available at compile time, but not available at run time.

-3. Multiple catch rule, (In last catch, parent exception should be)
+4. Multiple catch rule, (In last catch, parent exception should be)

-4. Nested try (try into another try)
+5. Nested try (try into another try)

-5. Rethrow an exception
+6. Rethrow an exception

-6. **Custom exception**
+7. **Custom exception**

-7. Union catch blocks
+8. Union catch blocks

    ```java
     try (Scanner contents = new Scanner(new File(playerFile))) {